niuers/Distributed-System-Design-Review/Load Balancer.md

 ## Load Balancer Algorithms
+### Round Robin
-### Round Robin: distributes the requests in order across the list of servers.
+It distributes the requests in order across the list of servers.

 1. We can use a fancy DNS as simple load balancer, when user types a domain in browser, DNS just sends the request to different servers in order.
   * A popular DNS server called BIND
   * Disadvantages